Suunto Race vs Apple Watch Series 11

 Which one is better?

-The Suunto Race is the better buy for most people - its 40-hour battery life crushes the Apple Watch Series 11's 24-hour battery.
-That said, grab the Apple Watch if you need to take calls on the go - it's much lighter at just 1.07 oz.
+The Suunto Race is the better buy for most people - its 40-hour battery life crushes the Apple Watch's 24-hour limit.
+That said, grab the Apple Watch Series 11 if you need cellular connectivity and health notifications - it's lighter at 1.07 oz.

 Who should buy each?

-Choose the Apple Watch Series 11 if: you need a smartwatch that handles calls, want advanced health monitoring features like sleep apnea detection, or prefer a lighter device for everyday wear.
+Choose the Apple Watch Series 11 if: you need cellular connectivity for calls, want advanced health features like sleep apnea detection, or prefer a lighter watch for daily wear.
 (1.07 oz weight, 64 GB storage)

 Conclusion